 Ethics approval and consent to participate: the research was approved by the institutional ethics committee (ESIPGIMSR-2022053).
 Consent for participation was obtained from each participating individual.

-Patient consent for publication: written informed consent was obtained from all participating individuals or their authorized representatives for information to be used in an anonymized manner.
+Informed consent: written informed consent was obtained from all participating individuals or their authorized representatives for information to be used in an anonymized manner and for scientific publication.